• Skip to primary navigation

 • If using frozen berries, do not thaw the berries; use them in their frozen state

-• Choose fresh lemon juice and zest over the bottled lemon juice.
+• Choose fresh lemon juice and zest over bottled lemon juice.

 • Use unsweetened plain plant milk.

-• Make sure to fold the blueberries in and reserve some blueberries to place on top of the bread before baking.
+• Make sure to fold the blueberries and reserve some to place on top of the bread before baking.

 • Using parchment paper lined in a bread pan or choosing a silicone bread pan allows for oil-free baking.